Azure-Samples/azure-search-power-skills/AIStudioTextSummarization/README.md

 - in the *local.settings.json* file, set your "AZURE_INFERENCE_CREDENTIAL" value to the API key of your deployed LLM.

-- Once you are in this folder, you need to install the Azure functions extension and update the core tools.
+- Once you are in this folder, you need to install the Azure functions Visual Studio extension and update the core tools.
 After that, you should run func start as descibed in this [python quickstart for Azure functions](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-cli-python?tabs=windows%2Cbash%2Cazure-cli%2Cbrowser).

 - A sample payload is provided in the *api-test.http* file.
 Replace the localhostBaseUrl variable with the base url of your container/local http environment.
-Once you install the REST Client extension, you can hit the Send Request button from that file.
+Once you install the Visual Studio REST Client extension, you can hit the Send Request button from that file.

 Languages: